 Meet the Team

-A first-year law student from Newton, MA, Tom graduated in 2019 from Bentley University with a B.S. in Management.
+A third-year law student from Newton, MA, Tom graduated in 2019 from Bentley University with a B.S. in Management.
 Before coming to law school Tom ran a media company he founded and also worked at NBC Sports Boston.
 Tom is interested in public policy, and potentially pursuing public office.
 When he is not hitting the books, you’ll hear him calling into 98.5 The Sports Hub to discuss the state of his beloved New England Patriots.